 The stages of Procurement Maturity are generally used to assess the current state, as well as opportunities and challenges, of an organisation’s procurement functions in order to drive future developments towards increased efficiency, savings and competitiveness.
 But moving procurement functions from one maturity stage to the next can only be done with the right people, know-how and the right technological tools.
-Apart from the created value, better control and increased savings, procurement maturity and the right technology can additionally help with getting in control of an organization’s sustainability agenda, which is becoming more and more crucial.
+Apart from the created value, better control and increased savings, procurement maturity and the right technology can additionally help with getting in control of an organisation’s sustainability agenda, which is becoming more and more crucial.

 3 Stages of Procurement Maturity